causalincentives/pycid/README.md

-# Causal Influence Diagram Representation
+# PyCID: Causal Influence Diagrams library

 This package implements causal influence diagrams and methods to analyze them, and is part of the [Causal Incentives](https://causalincentives.com) project.